zack-bitcoin/amoveo-docs/design/land_registry.md

 * height. the last block height when the tax was subtracted from the blance.
 32-bits
 * distance between furthest two corners, including children. (used for calculating taxes)
 * area, including all children. (used for calculating taxes)
 * a list of points in it's children.
 The children are plots that border this plot and have the same owner, and are configured to be purchased as a set.
-54 bits each

-384+(54*N) bits.
+384+(48*N) bits.

 Every time a land plot is accessed, the tax is paid.